leomichalski/aws-ec2-vpn/README.md

 Follow the instructions in the "installation" folder ["README.md"](/installation/README.md) to setup the VPN server and its clients.
 There's two setup options: Ansible or manual.
 The "installation" instructions work with other Cloud Providers, the supported server operating system is Ubuntu 22.04.

-#### Automate the VPN server renting with [Jenkins](https://www.jenkins.io/)
+#### [optional] Automate the VPN server renting with [Jenkins](https://www.jenkins.io/)

-Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) in the Jenkins server.
+Jenkins server setup:

-If there's already a Jenkins server, reuse the Jenkinsfile in the root folder of this directory to create a Jenkins pipeline.
-Otherwise, it's possible to temporarily setup Jenkins locally with the followings commands:
+* If there's already a Jenkins server, install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) there.
+Then, reuse the Jenkinsfile in the root folder of this directory to create a Jenkins pipeline.
+* Otherwise, it's possible to temporarily setup Jenkins locally with the followings commands:

 ```
 # Run Jenkins